surma/surma.dev/content/things/houdini-intro.md

 ![DevTools going crazy in the Hamster build](devtools.png)

-However, the first of these specs may be available behind a “OMG this is totally not stable” flag soon️.
+However, the first of these specs may be available behind a “OMG this is totally not for production” flag soon(tm) in Canary.

 For what it’s worth, I have open-sourced the [code for the demo][Houdini Samples] videos I made so you can get a feeling on what working with worklets (put that on a shirt!) feels like.